 I am a graduate student of the Electrical Engineering and Computer Science department at Texas A&M University-Kingsville (TAMUK) pursuing a master’s degree in Computer Science.
 Before joining a master’s program in Computer Science at TAMUK, I completed my bachelor’s degree in Computer Science from the Jawaharlal Nehru Technological University, Hyderabad, India.

 I have a special interest in Machine learning and Deep learning technologies.
-My thesis work has prepared me to become an ethical software engineer and a competitive computer scientist.
+My thesis work has prepared me to become an ethical data science engineer and a competitive computer scientist.